Asbury marchers call for justice, unity and racial reform

 “At first it was intimidating to be surrounded by white people,” Williams said to the crowd.
 “But then I thought, ‘I grew up in Dubuque.
 This is what it’s like every day for me.’”

-Marley told of recently experiencing racism at her job as a server at downtown Dubuque restaurant.
+Marley told of recently experiencing racism at her job as a server at a downtown Dubuque restaurant.

 “I served a couple, and the man wouldn’t make eye contact with me,” she said.
 “I had a funny feeling, but I didn’t let it affect how I served them.
 As they were leaving, he said to me, ‘So, have you been out whoopin’ and hollerin’ with your friends?’”